 The heart's only function is to pump blood.
 The right side of the heart pumps blood to the lungs, where oxygen is added to the blood and carbon dioxide is removed from it.
 The left side pumps blood to the rest of the body, where oxygen and nutrients are delivered to tissues and waste products (such as carbon dioxide) are transferred to the blood for removal by other organs (such as the lungs and kidneys).

-Blood travels the following circuit: Blood from the body, which is depleted of oxygen and laden with carbon dioxide, flows through the two largest veins (the venae cavae) into the right atrium.
+Blood travels the following circuit: Blood from the body, which is depleted of oxygen and laden with carbon dioxide, flows through the two largest veins—the superior vena cava and the inferior vena cava, known collectively as the venae cavae—into the right atrium.
 When the right ventricle relaxes, blood in the right atrium pours through the tricuspid valve into the right ventricle.
 When the right ventricle is nearly full, the right atrium contracts, propelling additional blood into the right ventricle, which then contracts.
-This contraction propels blood through the pulmonary valve into the pulmonary arteries, which supply the lungs.
+This contraction closes the tricuspid valve and propels blood through the pulmonary valve into the pulmonary arteries, which supply the lungs.
 In the lungs, blood flows through the tiny capillaries that surround the air sacs.
 Here, the blood absorbs oxygen and gives up carbon dioxide, which is then exhaled.

 The circuit through the right side of the heart, the lungs, and the left atrium is called the pulmonary circulation.
 The circuit through the left side of the heart, most of the body, and the right atrium is called the systemic circulation.